Skrosen/eco-tasks/Documentation.md

 # Documentation

+A response always contains a response and/or a message (if multiple fields are sent back, store them in the response in an object) and a success (true or false).

 ## Start endpoint

 /

 ## Sign-up

-Sign-up as a new user
+Sign-up as a new user post /sign-up
-post
-/sign-up

 ## Login

-Log in to personal profile
+Log in to personal profile post /login
-post
-/login

 ## /user